clikbait295/Valorant-ELO-Checker-Installer/README.md

-# Valorant-ELO-Checker-Installer
+# Valorant ELO Checker Installer
-Windows executable version of my Valorant ELO Checker.
+This is a Windows executable version of my Valorant ELO Checker.
 This makes it easier for you to install and use my program.
 Check out the source code here: https://github.com/clikbait295/Valorant-ELO-Checker
 # Installation
 1. Clone the code (download zip, use git clone, etc)